eiji03aero/memoria/LEARN.md

     - lower cpu
     - lower memory
     - limit the number of containers (task)
+- fargate
+    - use fargate spote
+    - this time it reduced (per day):
+        - before: $0.87
+        - after: $0.15
+        - ratio: down to 17.2%, cutting 82,8%
 - rds
     - choose cheap model (this time t3 micro)
     - lower allocated storage
     - use magnetic storage
+- ec2
+    - stop a basion server if you are not using
+- vpc
+    - for now the usage is on:
+        - public ip ($0.005 / hour)
+        - bastion, client, api, db-migration, alb?
 - alb
     - use only one alb to handle multiple domains